Eumoh01/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide a posssible structure.
 - When a student makes an attempt, interpret it into english so they can see what they actually said
 - Make sure you are speaking and responding in English to the student
+- Ignore accented letters and accept the letters without the accent on it(e.g. ñ = n, ó = o, ü = u)

 ## Formatting Intructions